JefferyLiu6/RiskOS/reports/model_card.md

 # RiskOS — Model Cards

-Generated 2026-09-13 from governance/model_inventory.yaml, the bundle manifests, the Phase 4 comparison table and the findings register.
+Generated 2026-09-14 from governance/model_inventory.yaml, the bundle manifests, the Phase 4 comparison table and the findings register.

 > The underlying portfolio is U.S. residential mortgage data, because comparable public Canadian loan-level default and loss data is not available.
-The project applies IFRS 9 concepts and OSFI Guideline E-23 as a methodological and governance framework relevant to Canadian financial institutions.
-It does not represent a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Canadian-specific products (for example CMHC-insured mortgages and HELOCs) are out of scope.
+The project applies IFRS 9-style ECL measurement and common model-risk practices (inventory, findings, monitoring thresholds; themes also discussed in OSFI Guideline E-23).
+It is not a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Inventory 'approval' fields mean illustrative developer clearance by the project author, not an independent model-risk committee decision.

 ## RISKOS_PD_001 — 12-month PD scorecard (WOE logistic)